Srivastava-samarth/go-database/README.md

    ```
    ## Contributing

-   Contributions are always welcome!Please fork the repository and submit a pull request.
+   Contributions are always welcome!
+Please fork the repository and submit a pull request.